-- Reached settlement agreement with Willowbend Apartment's legal counsel. . - Staff continues to review potential new pole locations and provide feedback to the design team. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests. - Staff completed review of all potential ESZs in Segments 3 and 4 and started review of Segment 2.
-This process has identified a handful of potential ESZ acquisitions to discuss with the contractor. - Finalized ESZ requirements for KB Homes to confirm acquisition area to make First Written Offer to KB Homes and Google. - Discussed pre-acquisition possession terms with Google. - Submitted Diridon Hospitality Resolution of Necessity (RON) package to VTA for their review. - Completed appraisal of PG&E property and engaged in discussions for early acquisition. - Finalized appraisal map for Britannia Gateway, and achieved PG&E approval.
+- Reached settlement agreement with Willowbend Apartment's legal counsel.
+Staff is reviewing purchase agreement comments. - Staff continues to review potential new pole locations and providing feedback to the design team. - Staff engaged internal signal team and BBII signal team to determine potential Real Estate interests. - Review of proposed ESZs from BBII. - Preparation of First Written Offer package for KB Homes.
+Reviewed ESZ requirements for KB Homes to confirm acquisitions. - Through the Real Estate weekly meetings and the BBII bi-weekly meetings, the need for additional acquisition on the Sonora Gray parcel were eliminated. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Finalized design for Diridon Hospitality. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing.
+Submitted acquisition information package/plan to PG&E for their review and started appraisal of PG&E property based on revised design from BBII. - Finalizing appraisal map for Britannia Gateway, which requires PG&E approval.

-- Continue to negotiate for all open parcels. - Continue review of ESZ needs and work with BBII to finalize. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offer to PG&E and negotiate for early possession. - Continue negotiations with Diridon Hospitality and prepare for VTA June board meeting to approve the RON. - Work with Britannia Gateway for potholing access.
-Establish contact with Britannia Gateway. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels and thereafter newly identified parcels.
+- Continue to negotiate for all open parcels. - Make First Written Offer to KB Homes. - Work with attorney for WIllowbend to close escrow. - Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Finalize appraisals for PG&E parcel, Google parcel, and South San Francisco parcel and make offers. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Adopt Resolution of Necessity for Diridon Hospitality. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.